ThreeAndTwo/eip7702_demos/README_EN.md

 ### Vulnerability Overview

 Based on actual test results, I have discovered serious security vulnerabilities in the EIP-7702 authorization mechanism, primarily in the nonce handling mechanism.
-These vulnerabilities have been successfully verified through transaction replay, and they pose a severe security threat to applications adopting this standard.
+These vulnerabilities have been successfully verified through transaction replay, posing a severe security threat to applications adopting this standard.

 ### Vulnerability Details